MISSION PUBLIC SCHOOLS

 QUALIFICATIONS AND EXPERIENCE

-- completion of secondary school supplemented by a completed program of studies at the post secondary level such as First Nations Studies, Aboriginal Support Worker, Social Services, Child and Youth Care
+- completion of secondary school supplemented by a completed program of studies at the post secondary level such as First Nations Studies, Indigenous Support Worker, Social Services, Child and Youth Care

-- a proven interest in, and ability to work with Aboriginal children; demonstrated by a minimum of two year’s experience conducting activities in a formal setting, with such children
+- a proven interest in, and ability to work with indigenous children; demonstrated by a minimum of two year’s experience conducting activities in a formal setting, with such children

-- considerable knowledge of Aboriginal cultures, heritages and value systems and the ability to share with students and staff (Sto:lo Nation would be an asset)
+- considerable knowledge of indigenous cultures, heritages and value systems and the ability to share with students and staff (Sto:lo Nation would be an asset)

 - ability to establish and maintain effective working relationships with all internal and external contacts and willingness to participate in related in-service training and to assist in presenting in-service to other staff